Bluemary04/hard-hat/README.md

 ## Executing tests:

 To execute tests in the test folder, run `npx hardhat test` in your terminal.
+This is an example of test execution results in the terminal:

 ![hard hat test results](/assets/HHtest_results.png "hard hat test results")